Traditional Sauna in the secret saunas of Helsinki as seen in the Scandic Helsinki Station Hotel

 Located in the rugged harbor district of Sompasaari, this is Helsinki’s most rebellious and beloved community sauna.
 Built and maintained by volunteers, Sompasauna is open to all, free of charge, and runs purely on firewood and good vibes.
 It’s raw, DIY, and utterly authentic.

-💡 Insider Tip: Visit late at night to enjoy the steamy heat under the stars—and take a chilly dip straight into the sea.
+💡 Insider Tip: Visit late at night to enjoy the steamy heat under the star, and if it’s not the dead of winter, you can take a chilly dip straight into the sea.

 2. Löyly’s: Hidden Serenity During Off-Peak Hours